cevich/travis_ubuntu/README.md

 # travis_ubuntu
-Automatic docker build image for running newer ubuntu SPCs on on travis
+Automatic docker build image for testing code in travis CI as a docker SPC.

 e.g. .travis.yml